top of page

 Rabat vs Casablanca

-If you only have a few days and need to decide between Rabat and Casablanca, the choice comes down to personal preference.
+If you only have a few days and need to decide which city to visit, Rabat or Casablanca, the choice comes down to personal preference.
 Rabat has cultivated a reputation of being a little more tourist-friendly, especially for first-time visitors to Morocco.
 It’s smaller, quieter and more laidback than its bustling neighbour, making it easier for travellers to navigate.
 With its slower pace and wealth of historical sights, Rabat is ideal for those seeking a relaxing intro to Moroccan culture.

 On the flip side, Casablanca beckons those in search of a livelier urban vibe.
 As Morocco's largest city, it brims with cosmopolitan energy and boasts a plethora of restaurants, bars and nightclubs that make it ideal for after-dark activities.
 It’s also a great place to experience a modern Moroccan city, whether it’s cruising around on the trams or strolling the beachfront promenade at sunset.